What is an investigational drug?

 What is lersivirine?

-Lersivirine is an investigational drug for the treatment of HIV infection.
+Lersivirine is an investigational drug that is being studied for the treatment of HIV infection.

 How are clinical trials of investigational drugs conducted?